Basic usage of rp-cli

 Build an application

-To build the application Helloworld binding in the project My awesome project, just execute this command:
+To build the application Helloworld binding in the project My awesome project, just execute the following command.
+Each build task is printed and updated interactively in the terminal until it reaches the result.

 -- Application build requested by user --